Woman's Belly with hands heart shape around belly button with flower on top

 There are plenty of stories and videos talking about the benefits of massage guns for weight loss, but can a massage gun help you lose belly fat?
 This is a common question that we get, so it’s important to cover it here.

-While many people believe that you can use a massage gun on stomach fat to break up fat deposits, there isn’t any scientific evidence to support this.
-This means that even if you’re struggling with your weight, you’re not going to see much benefit from hammering away at your abdomen with your favorite massage gun.
+While many people believe you can use a massage gun on stomach fat to break up fat deposits, no scientific evidence supports this.
+This means that even if you’re struggling with your weight, you won’t see much benefit from hammering away at your abdomen with your favorite massage gun.

-No matter how you slice it, a healthy diet, exercise, and keeping your body in a calorie deficit are going to be the pillars of an effective weight loss plan 2.
-These vital rules of weight loss science can be difficult to follow, but they are going to work much better than any product you can buy in a store.
+No matter how you slice it, a healthy diet, exercise, and keeping your body in a calorie deficit will be the pillars of an effective weight loss plan 2.
+These vital rules of weight loss science can be difficult to follow, but they will work much better than any product you can buy in a store.

-However, massage guns may have some indirect uses in your weight loss journey.
+However, massage guns may have indirect uses in your weight loss journey.
 This is because they play an important role in recovery.
-The faster you recover from exercise, the more often you’re able to get quality exercise.
-More exercise means a more active metabolism, which can make a huge difference for weight loss.
+The faster you recover from exercise, the more often you can get quality exercise.
+More exercise means a more active metabolism, which can greatly affect weight loss.

 Massage guns may aid in workout recovery but do not directly target belly fat for weight loss.